-- 7.7.7.5.
-Evidence shall be retained showing which members approved the payment online {and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes}. - 7.8.7.6.
-A full list of all payments made in a month shall be provided to the next council meeting. - 7.9.7.7.
-With the approval of the Council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are signed/approved online by two authorised members.
-The approval of the use of each variable direct debit shall be reviewed by the Council at least every two years. - 7.10.7.8.
+- 7.8.
 Payment may be made by BACS or CHAPS by resolution of the Council provided that each payment is approved in accordance with the payment process. evidence is retained and any payments are reported to the Council at the next meeting.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.11.7.9.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.9.
 If thought appropriate by the Council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed and approved by two signatory's and that evidence of this is retained and any payments are reported to Council when made.
-The approval of the use of a banker's standing order shall be reviewed by the Council at least every two years. - 7.12.7.10.
+The approval of the use of a banker's standing order shall be reviewed by the Council at least every two years. - 7.10.
 Account details for suppliers may only be changed upon written notification by the supplier verified by the Clerk.
 This is a potential area for fraud and the individuals involved should ensure that any change is genuine.
-Data held should be checked with suppliers every two years. - 7.13.7.11.
-Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.14.7.12.
+Data held should be checked with suppliers every two years. - 7.11.
+Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.12.
 Remembered password facilities should not be used on any computer used for council banking.